 We are ready to assist those needing a child custody attorney near Albany, NY or elsewhere in the Capital Region.
 We offer experience, individualized advice, and compassion as we help you resolve these issues.

 Our experienced and compassionate attorneys have handled hundreds of cases involving complex custody, visitation and support issues throughout New York State.
-January 2018 marked an expansion to our renowned Family & Matrimonial practice with Flo Richardson joining the firm as Of Counsel.
-Bringing decades of experience focusing exclusively in family law matters, Flo joins our attorneys Will Berglund and Kelly Mikullitz to create one of the most dynamic family law practices in the state.
+January 2018 marked an expansion to our renowned Divorce/Family/Matrimonial practice with Florence Richardson joining the firm as Of Counsel.
+Bringing decades of experience focusing exclusively in family law matters, Flo joins attorneys Will Berglund and Kelly Mikullitz to create one of the most dynamic family law practices in the state.

 More Information on Child Custody Cases